Leonardorossato/event-backend/Documentacao_API.md

 Utilizamos alguns parametros do proprio keycloak e o Postman para gerar o token de acesso no sistema:

-- Token Name=global-evento;
+- Token Name=global-events;
-- Access Token URL: Url do projeto;
+- Access Token URL: Url;
-- Client ID: Nome do projeto;
+- Client ID: Name to the project;
-- Client Secret: Sera passado;
+- Client Secret: Secret;
-- Username: Seu usuario do sistema;
+- Username: Your user email in system;
-- Password: Sua senha do sistema;
+- Password: Your password do system;
 - Scope: openid.
-- Postman: é uma plataforma de API para desenvolvedores projetar, construir, testar e iterar suas APIs.

 ## Permissões do Keycloak:

-- global-evento-api-create: Permite quem tenha esta permissão possa criar eventos no sistema.
-- global-evento-api-read: Permite quem tenha esta permissão possa ter todos eventos no sistema.
-- global-evento-api-update: Permite quem tenha esta permissão possa atualizar eventos no sistema
-- global-evento-api-delete: Permite quem tenha esta permissão possa deletar eventos no sistema.
+- global-events-api-create: Allow who was the access can create events on system.
+- global-events-api-read: Allow who was the access can see all events on system.
+- global-events-api-update: Allow who was the access can update events on system
+- global-events-api-delete: Allow who was the access can delete events on system.

 ## Erros do Keycloak na aplicação:

-- Não autenticado: token expirou;
+- No authenticade: token expire;
-- Não autorizado: usuario não tem permissão para acessar esta rota.
+- No authorazed: user dont have permission to access this route.

 ## Z-API:

-Z-API é um serviço RestFul que provê uma API que permite que você interaja com seu Whatsapp através uma API simples e intuitiva, além de webhooks para te avisar sobre interações com seu número.

-## Pode conectar com estes bancos:
+Z-API is a RestFul service that provides an API that allows you to interact with your Whatsapp through a simple and intuitive API, as well as webhooks to warn you about relaxed with your number.

+## Can connect with databases:

 Postgres